ZhiLiHydro/ZhiLiHydro.github.io/_pages/about.md

   - /about.html
 ---

-I am Zhi Li and I earned Ph.D. at the Ven Te Chow Hydrosystems Laboratory, Department of Civil and Environmental Engineering, University of Illinois Urbana-Champaign, supervised by Prof. [Marcelo H. García](https://cee.illinois.edu/directory/profile/mhgarcia).
-My Ph.D. thesis focuses on developing numerical models to study river meandering and cutoff dynamics.
+I am Zhi Li and I received my PhD degree in the field of Water Resources Engineering and Science from the Ven Te Chow Hydrosystems Laboratory, University of Illinois Urbana-Champaign.
+My PhD thesis research was supervised by Prof. [Marcelo H. García](https://cee.illinois.edu/directory/profile/mhgarcia), and it focused on the development of numerical models to study river meandering and cutoff dynamics.
 My broader research interests include **Environmental Flow Mechanics**, **Sediment Transport**, **Fluvial Geomorphology** and **Computational Fluid Dynamics**.
 Here's my [short CV](https://zhilihydro.github.io/cv/).

 > #### News
->  - [**Spring'22**] I successfully defended my thesis!
+>  - [**Spring'22**] **I successfully defended my thesis!**
 >
 >  - [**Fall'21**] Paper accepted!
 Our paper titled "Impact of Lake Michigan Water Level Rise on Complex Bidirectional Flow in the Chicago Area Waterway System (CAWS)" has been accpeted for publication in the Journal of Great Lakes Research. doi: [10.1016/j.jglr.2021.10.008](https://doi.org/10.1016/j.jglr.2021.10.008)
 >